The median homebuyer age in America is getting older and older each year. Recently, higher home prices and higher mortgage rates aren't help.

 The median age of first-time homebuyers is now 33.
 This is the oldest age on record dating back to 1981, according to the National Association of Realtors.
 Back in 1981, the median age of first-time homebuyers was between 28-29.

-Why The Median Age Of Homebuyers Is Getting Older
+Why The Median Homebuyer Age Is Getting Older

-Here’s the chart that illustrates the median age of all buyers, first-time buyers, and repeat buyers.
+Here's the chart that illustrates the median age of all buyers, first-time buyers, and repeat buyers in 2019.
 It gives us a clue as to why the median age of all home buyers has increased so dramatically.

 The main driver of the huge increase in the median age of all home buyers is due to the rapid increase in the age of the repeat buyer.
 In 2019, 55 was the median age for a repeat buyer compared to around 41 in 1981.